KarenConnolly-bw

 Dr. Connolly: That is true.
 I’ve been fortunate to be involved in several mentorship programs throughout the years, but also, a lot of my mentors are involved in the DF.
 When you see people that you look up to who are part of an organization, it makes you want to know more about it.
 And that was how it all started for me.

-Karen Connolly, M.D., is a board-certified dermatologist and a fellowship-trained Mohs surgeon.
+Karen Connolly, MD, is a board-certified dermatologist and a fellowship-trained Mohs surgeon.
 She specializes in procedural dermatology including complex skin cancer management and reconstruction following Mohs surgery.

 Dr. Connolly graduated with honors from the University of Pennsylvania and completed medical school at Jefferson Medical College in Philadelphia, Pennsylvania, where she was elected a member of the prestigious Alpha Omega Alpha honor medical society.
 Following a dermatology residency at Henry Ford Hospital in Detroit, Michigan, where she was selected as chief resident, she completed a fellowship in Procedural Dermatology and Mohs Micrographic Surgery at Memorial Sloan Kettering Cancer Center and Weill Cornell Hospital in New York.
 She is currently in private practice in West Orange, NJ, where she uses her extensive training to deliver personalized patient care using the most effective treatments.
 Dr. Connolly works alongside her father, who is also a dermatologist in the same practice.